2D Data Objects

 geom = astra_mex_data2d('get_geometry', id);

-This gets the (volume or projection) geometry attached to the object.
+Get the (volume or projection) geometry attached to the object.

 change_geometry